 Social media impersonation attacks are forms of digital identity theft, a crime in which a malicious actor uses someone else’s personal information to commit fraud.

-Such attacks take advantage of the open nature of most social media networks.
+An impersonation on social media attack takes advantage of the open nature of most social media networks.
 Usually, the attacker creates a fake profile to impersonate a real person or organization.

 To make the fake profile seem legitimate, the attacker may use the real person’s or organization’s name, profile picture, and contact information.